North Springs MARTA Corridor Study

 Identify a preferred route to extend the PATH 400 trail through this area.

 The project kicked off in March of 2024.
-The final plan will be presented to Mayor and City Council in January 2025.
+The final plan was approved by Mayor and City Council in February 2025.

 What is “transit-oriented development”?